To listen to an audio version of this article, click the play button below:[emaillocker]

 Follow the wild, rugged and lonely road.

-Just over two hours drive from Wellington, lies an empty stretch of unpaved road that cuts through harsh cliffs and includes a drop-off to the cold and angry water below; before finishing at a seal colony, overlooked by a lighthouse on a cliff top.
+Just over two hours drive from Wellington, lies an empty stretch of unpaved road that cuts through harsh cliffs, includes a drop-off to the cold and angry water below; before finishing at a seal colony——overlooked by a lighthouse.
+Welcome to Cape Palliser.

-Standing on the shore at dusk, you can often see sharks, patrolling the coast, hunting schools of fish; from the beach throw a line and almost straight away, you’ll catch a blue-cod that sit on the sandy bottom of the ocean.
+Standing on the shore of Cape Palliser at dusk, you can often see sharks, patrolling the coast, hunting schools of fish; from the beach throw a line and almost straight away, you’ll catch a blue-cod that sit on the sandy bottom of the ocean.

 A place so wild, you can go hours without seeing another person.